-Ele Nichols was born on October 11th, 1983 in Pine Bluff, AR, but has spent most of his life near Los Angeles, CA. Ele is an Artist, Writer, Fashion Enthusiast & Part-Time Damsel, but always a Gentleman.
-Currently, Ele is completing his first novel Cohorts, expected to be released early 2014.
+Ele Nichols was born in Pine Bluff, AR, but has spent most of his life living in Los Angeles, CA. Ele is an Artist, Writer, Fashion Enthusiast & Part-Time Damsel. [read more below]

 I have been a working graphic artist/designer since I was 15 years old.
 A love for pop culture icons inspired me to illustrate various characters and start my own fan sites dedicated to my interests.